 The conversational product filtering capability in guided search is specifically designed to address broad, ambiguous or very nuanced search queries.
 Applying filters to narrow the results significantly increases both revenue and user engagement.

-The primary goal is to help shoppers find the right items quickly and intuitively.
+The primary goal of conversational product filtering is to help shoppers find the right items quickly and intuitively.

 Businesses use conversational filtering to: